DiRaltvein/memory-corruption-examples/README.md

 - a\*
   - strange false positive of clang on simple case
+- b\*
+  - in order to analyze using ikos function had to be a little bit changed.
+Function was changed from method to a function and all references to 'this' were removed.
+- c\*
+  - modifications to haeder file were made to make it possible to analyze it.
+Vulnerable method that changed to not use any windows api constructs as well as was extracted to not be between #ifdef \_WIN directives
 - 1\*
   - udp-client.cpp file was analyzed in the examples folder but only notes from udpsocket.hpp file were recorded. udp-server file was analyzed because static code analyzers like ikos and symbiotic can not analyze whole file and need and entry point
 - 2\*